 It is normal to experience increased saliva flow, some soreness, and possible speech and chewing difficulty, however this will subside as your muscles and tissues get used to the new dentures.
 You will be given care instructions for your new dentures.
 Proper cleaning of your new dental appliance, good oral hygiene, and regular dental visits at your Campbell dental office, Dr. Vandi will aid in the life of your new dentures.
 Please call us today and schedule an appointment if you have any questions about dentures.

 In the past decade there has been a dramatic interest in cosmetic dentistry.
 We all realize that having a healthy, bright, beautiful smile enhances our appearance and allows us to smile with confidence.
 Thanks to the advances in modern cosmetic dentistry, we are able to improve our teeth and smiles with quick, painless and surprisingly affordable treatments.
+By means of these modern techniques, there are lots of choices for patients to have their smile fixed.
+So, in accordance with your Campbell cosmetic dentist, Dr. Vandi's advises, you may have a clear choice of how to have the most beautiful smile.

 Cosmetic dental treatments can: